InnerSourceCommons/managing-innersource-projects/measuring/metrics.md

 And this leads to pure scalability.
-When allowing D2D relationships from any place within the organization, middle management roles tend to re-convert themselves to community managers that foster that type of behaviours, bring hackathons at home and invite third parties to participate in their projects as they participate in others.
+When allowing D2D relationships from any place within the organization, middle management roles tend to re-convert themselves to community managers that foster that type of behaviors, bring hackathons at home and invite third parties to participate in their projects as they participate in others.

 Keep Great Developers in House